mkryed/dbt_demo_healthcare/models/marts/core/_core_docs.md

 {% enddocs %}

 {% docs procedure_duration_minutes %}
-The difference between the procedure_started_at and the procedure_ended_at
+The duration of the encounter, calculated as the difference between procedure_started_at and procedure_ended_at.
 {% enddocs %}